fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 a precondition state before the test runs, as well as clean up afterwards if

 necessary.
-I cover fixtures in depth in Chapter 3, pytest Fixtures, on page 51.
+I cover fixtures in depth in Lab 3, pytest Fixtures, on page 51.

 **--version**